UntouchedOdin0/fortnite-scrim-bot/README.md

 It's finished...
 I think :D!
 I mean, it has everything now, it saves all okey (tested locally only, if you find bug, report it then).

 # Author
-Me, i made this.
-Known as chocoly, rivor, and i have other nicknames but i think this will be enough :D If you want to donate, which would be very appreciated.
+Me, I made this.
+Known as chocoly, rivor, and I have other nicknames but I think this will be enough :D If you want to donate, which would be very appreciated.
 Then contact me on discord chocolate#9115 or here, on github.